Top Nuggets Players to Watch vs. the Lakers - Western Conference Finals Game 2

 Nuggets' Last Game

-The Nuggets defeated the Lakers, 132-126, on Tuesday.
-Jokic poured in a team-high 34 points for the Nuggets, and chipped in 21 rebounds and 14 assists.
+The Nuggets beat the Lakers, 132-126, on Tuesday.
+Jokic scored a team-high 34 points for the Nuggets, and chipped in 21 rebounds and 14 assists.
 Davis had 40 points, plus 10 rebounds and three assists, for the Lakers.

 |Name